oVirt/ovirt-site/source/general-disclaimer.md

 ### LIMITATION OF LIABILITY

-EXCEPT TO THE EXTENT REQUIRED BY APPLICABLE LAW AND THEN ONLY TO THAT EXTENT, IN NO EVENT WILL THE OVIRT PROJECT, ITS EMPLOYEES, OFFICERS, DIRECTORS, AFFILIATES OR AGENTS ("OVIRT PROJECT PARTIES") BE LIABLE TO YOU ON ANY LEGAL THEORY FOR ANY INCIDENTAL, DIRECT, INDIRECT, PUNITIVE, ACTUAL, CONSEQUENTIAL, SPECIAL, EXEMPLARY OR OTHER DAMAGES, INCLUDING WITHOUT LIMITATION, LOSS OF REVENUE OR INCOME, LOST PROFITS, PAIN AND SUFFERING, EMOTIONAL DISTRESS, COST OF SUBSTITUTE GOODS OR SERVICES, OR SIMILAR DAMAGES SUFFERED OR INCURRED BY YOU OR ANY THIRD PARTY THAT ARISE IN CONNECTION WITH THE WEBSITE (OR THE TERMINATION THEREOF FOR ANY REASON), EVEN IF THE OVIRT PROJECT PARTIES HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+EXCEPT TO THE EXTENT REQUIRED BY APPLICABLE LAW AND THEN ONLY TO THAT EXTENT, IN NO EVENT WILL THE OVIRT PROJECT BE LIABLE TO YOU ON ANY LEGAL THEORY FOR ANY INCIDENTAL, DIRECT, INDIRECT, PUNITIVE, ACTUAL, CONSEQUENTIAL, SPECIAL, EXEMPLARY OR OTHER DAMAGES, INCLUDING WITHOUT LIMITATION, LOSS OF REVENUE OR INCOME, LOST PROFITS, PAIN AND SUFFERING, EMOTIONAL DISTRESS, COST OF SUBSTITUTE GOODS OR SERVICES, OR SIMILAR DAMAGES SUFFERED OR INCURRED BY YOU OR ANY THIRD PARTY THAT ARISE IN CONNECTION WITH THE WEBSITE (OR THE TERMINATION THEREOF FOR ANY REASON), EVEN IF THE OVIRT PROJECT HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-THE OVIRT PROJECT PARTIES SHALL NOT BE RESPONSIBLE OR LIABLE FOR ANY CONTENT POSTED ON THE WEBSITE.
-IN PARTICULAR, THE OVIRT PROJECT PARTIES SHALL NOT BE RESPONSIBLE FOR CLAIMS OF INFRINGEMENT RELATING TO CONTENT POSTED ON THE WEBSITE, FOR YOUR USE OF THE WEBSITE, OR FOR THE CONDUCT OF THIRD PARTIES ON THE WEBSITE OR OTHERWISE RELATING TO THE WEBSITE.
+THE OVIRT PROJECT SHALL NOT BE RESPONSIBLE OR LIABLE FOR ANY CONTENT POSTED ON THE WEBSITE.
+IN PARTICULAR, THE OVIRT PROJECT SHALL NOT BE RESPONSIBLE FOR CLAIMS OF INFRINGEMENT RELATING TO CONTENT POSTED ON THE WEBSITE, FOR YOUR USE OF THE WEBSITE, OR FOR THE CONDUCT OF THIRD PARTIES ON THE WEBSITE OR OTHERWISE RELATING TO THE WEBSITE.

 ### Indemnification

-You agree to indemnify and hold harmless the oVirt Project Parties (defined above) from and against any and all loss, expenses, damages, and costs, including attorneys' fees, resulting, whether directly or indirectly, from your violation of the Terms.
-You also agree to indemnify and hold harmless the oVirt Project Parties from and against any and all claims brought by third parties, including without limitation claims for patent, copyright or trademark infringement, arising out of your use of the Website and the Content you make available through the Website by any means, such as through a posting, a link, reference to Content, or otherwise.
+You agree to indemnify and hold harmless the oVirt Project from and against any and all loss, expenses, damages, and costs, including attorneys' fees, resulting, whether directly or indirectly, from your violation of the Terms.
+You also agree to indemnify and hold harmless the oVirt Project from and against any and all claims brought by third parties, including without limitation claims for patent, copyright or trademark infringement, arising out of your use of the Website and the Content you make available through the Website by any means, such as through a posting, a link, reference to Content, or otherwise.

 ### Privacy Policy